SpellarBot/learnjava/javaelastic/ReadMe.md

 }
 ```

+### Sample : Explicit mapping to specify what data types to use for numbers, text
-**match_mapping_type**
+keyword : **match_mapping_type**

-use this for defining mapping templates
+index - index_one
+doctype - type_one

-example, below we are telling ES that numbers should be integers ( not long )
+Below we are telling ES that numbers should be integers ( not long )
 and strings should be "text" ( not both text and keyword )

 PUT localhost:9200/index_one